vitalets/subpath-imports-typescript/README.md

-# Example of TypeScript project with Subpath Imports
+# Example of TypeScript Project with Subpath Imports

 An example code for the article.